December 3, 2019

 Disaster Recovery Testing and Why Your Business Needs It

 Long gone are the days when business documents were stored in notepads.
 Thanks to computers, we now have more efficient solutions for accumulating data and making sure no information gets lost in a dusty archive.
 Nonetheless, the advent of new technologies has brought along with it a series of new challenges.
 However reliable they may be, machines are still not immune to failure.
 And when they do crash, it is sometimes impossible to restore or retrieve the lost data.
-Thankfully, there is a way to mitigate the risks, and that is to design a detailed disaster recovery (DR) plan.
+Thankfully, there is a way to mitigate the risks, and that is to design a detailed disaster recovery (DR) plan, which, for example, can be used to organize Hyper-V disaster recovery activities.

 Statistics show that 95% of companies worldwide invest considerable resources in planning for the worst.
 However, only 72% of them use disaster recovery testing to check the veracity of their plan in action.
 The other 23% simply hope for the best, risking losing both profit and customers in the event an actual outage occurs.
 The truth is that without thorough testing, even a brilliant plan is doomed to fail.
 Read on to learn how to develop a DR testing strategy for your company and why it should include NAKIVO Backup & Replication.